Caramelized Onion Mushroom Swiss Turkey Burger

 step 1 caramelizing the onions

-2. Saute the Mushrooms: In a cast-iron skillet over medium heat, heat the olive oil and butter.
-Add mushrooms and saute until they have released their water, approximately 2-3 minutes.
+2. Sauté the Mushrooms: Heat olive oil and butter in a cast-iron skillet over medium heat.
+Add mushrooms and sauté until they have released their water, approximately 2-3 minutes.
 Remove mushrooms from skillet and set aside.

 step 2 sautéing mushrooms in a cast iron pan

-3. Prepare the Burger Patties: In a large bowl mix together ground turkey with Worcestershire sauce, kosher salt, black pepper, panko breadcrumbs, garlic salt, onion powder, and chopped fresh parsley.
+3. Prepare the Burger Patties: In a large bowl, mix together ground turkey with Worcestershire sauce, kosher salt, black pepper, panko breadcrumbs, garlic salt, onion powder, and chopped fresh parsley.
 Divide the turkey mixture into three equal portions and form them into patties.
 Place patties on a small baking sheet and refrigerate for 10-15 minutes.
-Note: This step can be done in advance just keep the burger patties refrigerated until ready to cook.
+Note: This step can be done in advance; keep the burger patties refrigerated until they are ready to cook.

 step 3 preparing the turkey burger patties

-4. Cook the burger: In the same cast-iron skillet used to sautee the mushrooms, cook turkey patties for approximately 3-5 minutes per side then cover with a lid to help cook the center all the way through.
-When burgers have reached an internal temperature of 165 degrees top with cheese and cover until cheese has melted.
+4. Cook the burger: In the same cast-iron skillet used to sauté the mushrooms, cook turkey patties for approximately 3-5 minutes per side, then cover with a lid to help cook the center all the way through.
+When burgers have reached an internal temperature of 165 degrees, top with cheese and cover until cheese has melted.

 step 4 cooking the turkey burger patties in a cast iron pan

-5. Plate: Serve burgers on a toasted bun and top with sauteed mushrooms and caramelized onions.
-Add additional toppings if desired.
+5. Plate: Serve burgers on a toasted bun and top with sautéed mushrooms and caramelized onions.
+Add your favorite burger condiments and additional toppings.
+We also recommend serving this with a side of our parmesan truffle fries.

 turkey burger topped with caramelized onions, mushrooms, and swiss cheese on a plate with a side of veggie fries